ssp21/ssp21-spec/ssp21.md

 ## Key Agreement Handshake

-Key agreement in SSP21 is a single request/response message exchange whereby both parties derive a common set of session keys using a procedure determined by the *handshake security mode* specified by the initiator.
+Key agreement in SSP21 is a single request/response message exchange whereby both parties derive a common set of session keys using a procedure determined by the *trust mode* specified by the initiator.
 This initial message exchange does not authenticate the parties to each other.
 The parties must then prove to each-other that they derived the same keys by then transmitting an initial *SessionData* message in each direction.
 A successful handshake involves the exchange of the four messages depicted in figure @fig:handshake.

-The same messages are exchanged in the same order, regardless of which *handshake security mode* is in use.
+The same messages are exchanged in the same order, regardless of which *trust mode* is in use.
 Only the interpretation of certain fields and the procedure for deriving sessions keys differs between modes.
 The authentication step is always identical for every mode.
 The steps for a successful handshake are summarized below.

-* Key Negotiation (1-RTT)
+* Mode specification and key derivation (1-RTT)
-    * The initiator sends a *RequestHandshakeBegin* message
+    * The initiator sends a *RequestHandshakeBegin* message specifying the the *TrustMode* and *CryptoSpec*.
     * The responder replies with a *ReplyHandshakeBegin* message or a *ReplyHandshakeError*
     * Both parties derive session keys according to the procedure specified by the initiator

-* Authentication (1-RTT)
+* Authentication and optional data transfer (1-RTT)
     * The initiator sends a *UserData* message with nonce == 0.
     * The responder authenticates the *UserData* message, and replies with a *UserData* data message with nonce == 0.